What are Btecs? A quick guide to Btec qualifications

 Subjects you can study: although we've pointed out above that you may be surprised by the range of subjects on offer at Btec level, there is still a strong understanding that Btecs lend themselves more to subjects with a practical nature.
 Therefore subjects which are firmly rooted in theory and concepts, such as English or maths, will only be available at A-levels.

-Find out more about the difference between Btecs and A-levels in this article.
+- Read more: get an in-depth look at the difference between Btecs and A-levels in this article

-What universities accept Btecs?In previous years, Btecs have attracted jibes for being an easier option, because of their vocational, less academic nature.
+Which universities accept Btecs?In previous years, Btecs have attracted jibes for being an easier option, because of their more vocational and less academic nature.
 However, this criticism is quickly disappearing as more students take this path to university and beyond.